 Please note: Once a player is rostered, they cannot switch teams.
 Also, all players can only play on one team.

-The Spokane AAU season will consist of 10 games over 8 weeks (1/9-2/28).
 Regular season games will take place on Saturdays in venues throughout the Spokane area.
 Spokane AAU also hosts three weekend tournaments over the course of the season.

 The Home team must wear a white jersey.
 The Visitor team will wear a dark jersey.